mjl-/mox/website/features/index.md

 Originally, email addresses were ASCII-only.
 An email address consists of a "localpart", an "@" and a domain name.
 Only ASCII was allowed in message headers.
-With internationalized email, localparts can be in UTF-8, domains can use internationalized domain names (IDN/IDNA: unicode names with both an UTF-8 encoding, and an ASCII encoding for use in DNS with domains starting with "xn--"), and message headers are allowed to contain UTF-8 as well.
+With internationalized email (EIA), localparts can be in UTF-8, domains can use internationalized domain names (IDN/IDNA: unicode names with both an UTF-8 encoding, and an ASCII encoding for use in DNS with domains starting with "xn--"), and message headers are allowed to contain UTF-8 as well.
+The SMTPUTF8 extension allows transferring internationalized messages.
+The IMAP UTF8=ACCEPT extension provides access to the messages.

 With internationalized email, users of scripts not representable in ASCII can use their native scripts for their email addresses.